thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2020-04-20-charting-path-new-normal.markdown

 <!--excerpt-ends-->

-In response to COVID-19, ThoughtWorks Arts has moved most of its operations entirely online.
+In response to COVID-19, Thoughtworks Arts has moved most of its operations entirely online.
 This includes a new, virtual Hardware Hack Lab in NYC, as well as our upcoming residencies.

 ## Synthetic Media Residency Awarded to Nouf Aljowaysir and James Coupe